I laughed to myself as I patted my boys on the head on the way to the shower and said, “Try not to fight while I’m in the shower”.

 The truth is, as parents, we are sometimes a little naively optimistic about lots of things.
 Maybe it’s wishful thinking, maybe it’s naivety, whatever it is, it is cute of us to be so hopeful when we really should know better.

 But, the truth is, I think this optimism is the ultimate survival skill for new (and experienced parents) to keep doing what we do everyday.
 Because if we gave up all hope, that would be a little depressing.
 And, I’m not sure I could get out of bed in the mornings.

-Here are 20 examples of how parents can be a little overly optimistic because it’s the survival skill every parent needs to keep from going insane:
+Here are 20 lies parents tell themselves in an effort to be a little overly optimistic because it’s the survival skill every parent needs to keep from going insane:

-1. We think showering while the kids are awake is a good idea.
+1. We tell ourselves showering while the kids are awake is a good idea.

 2. We think playdates at our own house are a good idea.

-4. We think that it will be OK to let them stay up past their bedtime just this once.
+4. We tell ourselves that it will be OK to let them stay up past their bedtime just this once.

 5. We think potty training will be easy this time because kid number 1 potty trained in one day.

-6. We think something will be easier this time because, “I’m more experienced”.
+6. We tell ourselves something will be easier this time because, “I’m more experienced”.

-7. We think the 3yo will eat something again just because he did last time.
+7. We tell ourselves the 3yo will eat something again just because he did last time.

 8. We think we can be on time places.

-9. We think, “My kids will never do that.”
+9. We say, “My kids will never do that.”

 10. We think, “I will NOT become my mother.”

-11. We think we will sleep again at some point.
+11. We tell ourselves we will sleep again at some point.

 12. We think the next stage will be easier.

 13. We think there is such a thing as running a quick errand with 3 kids in tow.

 14. We tell ourselves our lives won’t change once we have kids.

 15. We think pregnancy will come naturally to us.